MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/select-template-forecast.md

 # Select a template

 You must select a template to create a forecast.
-The provided templates populate the **Hierarchy route** field, which is used to define the entity for the forecast hierarchy.
+The selected templates populate the **Hierarchy route** field, which defines the entity type in your hierarchy.

 To select a template, go to the **Forecast configurations** page and select one of the following templates:

--	**Org chart forecast**: The rollups and projections are based on your organization’s reporting structure.
+-	**Org chart forecast**: Rollups and projections are based on your organization’s reporting structure.
 This template uses the **Manager** field on the **User** entity for hierarchy.

--	**Territory forecast**: The rollups and projections are based on the sales territory hierarchy.
+-	**Territory forecast**: Rollups and projections are based on the sales territory hierarchy.

 > [!div class="mx-imgBorder"]
 > ![Forecasting is enabled](media/forecast-enable-forecasting-enabled.png "Forecasting is enabled")